earthlab/earthpy/CONTRIBUTING.rst

 that our documentation files are in
 `ReStructuredText (.rst)
 <http://www.sphinx-doc.org/en/master/usage/restructuredtext/basics.html>`_
 format and format your pull request accordingly.

+To create a vignette for an EarthPy workflow, create a .py file that shows the necessary steps to complete the workflow.
+Make sure the file name begins with ``plot`` in order to ensure that the vignette is correctly built.
+Store the vignette in the ``examples`` folder within the ``earthpy`` directory.

 To build the documentation, use the command::